great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    The `expectations` module contains all the Expectation classes that are provided by the GX library.

-2. Create a temporary Data Context and connect to the provided sample data.
+2. Run the following code to create a temporary Data Context and connect to sample data:

    A Data Context can be thought of as a GX project.
 In Python, it provides the API for interacting with many common GX objects.